 Bad skin days, we’ve all had them.
-You wake up on a day you was relying on your skin to look good but nope, you’ve been blessed with 3 giant blemishes on your chin that have no plan of leaving anytime soon.
+You wake up on the one day you were relying on your skin to look good but nope, you’ve been blessed with 3 giant spots on your chin that have no plan of leaving anytime soon.
 No matter how much you try, nothing seems to be sitting right on your skin and you get to the point you just want to sob into your makeup bag for the rest of the day (is that only me?).
 It can really knock your confidence, so today I thought I’d share some makeup tips that help make a bad skin day that little more bearable.

 > Go a little lighter with the coverage

 When you’ve got something you want to cover you might automatically dig out the most full coverage foundation in your stash but that isn’t always the way.
 For me full coverage is full commitment, it’s easy to go wrong and cake face can easily occur so if my skins already suffering I don’t want to be worrying about that too.
-I like to go for a light-medium foundation that I know works well on my skin, then I’ll go in with a full coverage concealer on the areas I need it the most so my skin still looks like skin whilst giving me coverage.
+I like to go for a light-medium foundation that I know works well on my skin, then I’ll go in with a full coverage concealer only on the areas I need it the most so my skin still looks like skin but my problem areas are covered.

 > Work in thin layers